 - Bitrex, which leaves a bitter taste in your mouth; and

 - Irritant smoke, which can cause coughing.

-If you have any questions about respirator fit tests or respiratory protection plans, we encourage you to contact us or visit the following OSHA resources:
+If you have any questions about respirator fit tests, PPE testing, or respiratory protection plans, we encourage you to contact us or visit the following OSHA resources:

 - OSHA Respiratory Protection Standard - 29 CFR 1910.134